Stoff81/portfolio-tax/SPEC.md

   - Tax calculated only on net portfolio value changes
   - Tax applied on deposits (inputs) and withdrawals (outputs)
   - No tax on intermediate transactions
-  - Should show owed tax at current portfolio balance
+  - Tax Owed value calculated as if the entire portfolio was sold and withdrawn at that point in time

 ### 2. Portfolio Trading Scenarios (3 Scenarios)
 Each scenario simulates the same portfolio with different transaction patterns:
 Any trade will always be against the USD pair.

-- **Scenario 1: Active Trading**
+- **Scenario 1: Bad Trader**
-  - Multiple buy/sell transactions
+  - Makes losing trades most of the time
-  - Frequent rebalancing
+  - Poor timing on buy/sell decisions
-  - High transaction volume
+  - Loses value on most transactions

-- **Scenario 2: Moderate Trading**
+- **Scenario 2: Good Trader**
-  - Periodic transactions
+  - Makes profitable trades most of the time
-  - Strategic rebalancing
+  - Good timing on buy/sell decisions
-  - Moderate transaction volume
+  - Gains value on most transactions

 - **Scenario 3: Buy and Hold**
-  - Minimal transactions
+  - Minimal to no trading
   - Long-term holding strategy
-  - Low transaction volume
+  - Portfolio value changes only with asset price movements

 ### 3. Asset Configuration
 - **Three Separate Assets** with simulated prices: